euforia/goREST/README.md

     import gorest "github.com/euforia/goREST"

+    type TypeHandler struct {
+        // Sets all methods not implemented to the default code of 405 // DefaultEndpointMethodsHandler
+    }

     type TypeIdHandler struct {
         // Sets all methods not implemented to the default code of 405 // DefaultEndpointMethodsHandler